On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

-Throughout the calculations, given $m\in\N$, the symbol $\chi_m$ denotes some universal function depending, as in the lemma, on the parameters $\tilde\t$ and $\hat\t$ and on $(\sigma, D, \eta)$ only up to scaling (hence not on $d$), and which may change in the course of the argument.
+Throughout the calculations, given $m\in\N$, the symbol $\chi_m$ denotes some universal polynomial with positive coefficients depending, as in the lemma, only on $m$, $\tilde\t$, $\mu$, $\kappa$ and $S$, and \emph{which will change in the course of the argument}.
+When we write $\chi_m^0$ rather than $\chi_m$, we mean that, in addition, $\chi_m$ has no constant term.